An official website of the United States government

 secure websites.

-City of Cambridge offices, libraries, and senior centers will be closed on Thursday and Friday, November 23-24, in observance of the Thanksgiving holiday
+City of Cambridge offices, libraries, and senior centers will be closed and payments will not be required at City of Cambridge parking meters and parking meter pay stations.

-The last of four Household Hazardous Waste Collection Days in 2023 will be on Saturday, November 4, from 9 a.m. – 1 p.m., at 51 Mooney Street.
-Please enter the event via Fawcett St. This event is for Cambridge residents only.
+The first of four Household Hazardous Waste Collection Days in 2025 will be on Saturday, April 5 from 9 a.m. – 1 p.m., at 50 Mooney Street.
+Please enter the event via Fawcett St. This event is for Cambridge residents only

 Please provide as much detail below as possible so City staff can respond to your inquiry: